 Qualitative analysis found that highly engaging audio tweets were not always on the same topics as highly engaging text or video tweets.
-Highly engaging audio tweets included entertainment and commentary on audio tweet functionality (this pattern was not seen in highly engaging text tweets), whereas highly engaging text tweets included politics and current events (which were not seen in highly engaging audio tweets).
-Thus, (Van Dijck et al., 2018)(D. Nieborg & Poell, 2019)successful social media content designers must carefully consider not only the modality they use but also what topic is suitable for that modality.
-Audio-based social media networks may profitably focus their platforms on content topics of high engagement among audio tweets, such as entertainment and commentary(D. Nieborg & Poell, 2019).(de Kloet et al., 2019)
+Highly engaging audio tweets included user-generated entertainment (i.e., light-hearted or performative topics) and commentary on audio tweet functionality (this pattern was not seen in highly engaging text tweets), whereas highly engaging text tweets included politics and current events (which were not seen in highly engaging audio tweets).
+Thus, social media platforms that assess user engagement in “test” social media posts to optimize user acquisition profits (Van Dijck et al., 2018), cf. (D. Nieborg & Poell, 2019) must carefully consider and segregate the modality they use to determine what topic is suitable for that modality.
+Since audio-based social media networks may profitably focus their platforms on content topics of high engagement among audio tweets, such as user-generated entertainment and commentary, cultural production of audio social media may be dependent on and limited by each platform’s practices (D. Nieborg & Poell, 2019).
+Audio-rich platforms such as WeChat add value to users’ lives as demonstrated by their prevalence but may also serve as tools for “cultural governance” (de Kloet et al., 2019).

 Highly engaging audio tweets had different characteristics (e.g., audio production quality) than low engaging audio tweets.
-This may mean that audio social media networks can profitably provide metrics or guidelines on audio recordings to its users to help them post high-quality recordings, which existing networks such as Twitter do not prominently provide.(D. Nieborg & Poell, 2019)
+This may mean that audio social media networks can profitably provide metrics or guidelines on audio recordings to its users to help them post high-quality recordings, which existing networks such as Twitter do not prominently provide.
+However, platforms’ biased steering of online interaction (i.e., “platformization”, to attract higher engagement for instance) may compromise user autonomy in the process of cultural production (D. Nieborg & Poell, 2019).

 Implication for Theory